purrbot-site/PurrBot/README.md

 - Managing messages: Will be used to delete certain commands of users like `.invite` or `.info`
 - Adding reactions: Nothing really special.
 Just makes \*Purr*'s responses a bit different.
 - Attach files: Used for the welcome-channel (`.welcome`), to create a image for the joined user.
-- Use of external emojis: For using external (custom) emojis.
 - All permissions of the basic invite.

 ## Basic invite